 http://dcos.net

-A PySide6 desktop application for orchestrating local AI/ML tool stacks across a 13-layer architecture.
+A PySide6 desktop application for orchestrating local AI/ML tool stacks across a 10-layer architecture.

-AI Local Stack Control (AI-LSC) provides a unified interface to discover, configure, launch, and manage 121 tools spanning the entire AI software stack — from GPU runtimes and inference engines to agent frameworks and container deployment targets.
+AI Local Stack Control (AI-LSC) provides a unified interface to discover, configure, launch, and manage 140 tools spanning the entire AI software stack — from GPU runtimes and inference engines to agent frameworks, security tooling, and knowledge management.

 Overview